silacatak/financial-management-website/README.md

 # financial management website
 Hello, this site is a site that allows online company establishment and accounting transactions to be done easily.
-The user login panel is active.
+The user login panel and email chat widget are active.
 It is not a very detailed site.
 It is only intended to improve myself here.

 ## Tech Stack